jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 - Organize a clear recording order within your **station**
 - Time per group: **30 minutes**
 - Each group is responsible for **self-managing time** throughout the activity
+- ❗ Each group (4 students) is **responsible** for the quality of its own recording.

 While other groups are recording, **your group must remain in the space and support the recording group**.

 Before pressing record, confirm that: